 A Buyer Representation Agreement is a legal document that formalizes your working relationship with a particular buyer’s representative, detailing what services you are entitled to and what your buyer’s rep expects from you in return.
 While the language used in the document is formal, homebuyers should view it as an important and helpful tool for clarifying expectations, developing mutual loyalty, and most importantly, elevating the services you will receive.

 - Get more without paying more.
-Oftentimes home sellers have already agreed to pay a buyer’s agent’s commission.
+Oftentimes the listing broker has already agreed to pay a buyer’s broker's commission.
 If they haven’t, you can ask your buyer’s rep to avoid showing you any such homes.
-Or you can still view the home, knowing that you’ll need to factor your agent’s commission into any offer you may write.
+Or you can still view the home, knowing that you’ll need to factor your broker’s commission into any offer you may write.

 - Avoid misunderstandings.
 A Buyer’s Representation Agreement clarifies expectations, helping you understand what you should and shouldn’t expect from your buyer’s rep, and what they will expect from you, which usually centers on loyalty.